ferreira68/my-python-cookiecutter/CONTRIBUTING.md

 # Contributor Guide

-Thank you for your interest in improving the Hypermodern Python Cookiecutter.
+Thank you for your interest in improving this Cookiecutter.
 This project is open-source under the [MIT license] and welcomes contributions in the form of bug reports, feature requests, and pull requests.